weinoose/FormulaPython/README.md

 Feel free to contact me about that: weinoose@gmail.com

-Developer Log for the Development Process:
+[DONE PROJECT] Developer Log for the Development Process:
 * 25/03/2023 — v0.00 — Project has started.
 * 28/06/2023 — v1.00 — Project has finished.
 * 03/07/2023 — v1.01 — In-game bugs have been cleared.